KINUTHIA39/STOCK-PRICE-ANALYSIS/README.md

-# Stock price analysis for a couple of stocks using python
+# Stock price analysis for a couple of stocks using python, look at the file ALGO COURSE.ipynb